WonhoZhung/HTP_Pred/README.md

 ## HTP_Pred ##

-This is the official implementation of HTP_Pred.
+This is the official implementation of HTP_Pred, a deep learning model for predicting hepatotoxicity trained on HTP_KB database.

+You can access to the database and run the model prediction on the [HepatoToxicity Portal(HTP)](https://kobic.re.kr/htp/).

 ## Getting Started